Just a Little Bit of You

 "Just a Little Bit of You" is a song from the 1975 Michael Jackson album titled Forever, Michael.
 The album was Jackson's fourth and was released when he was 16 years old.
-Produced by Brian Holland, "Just a Little Bit of You" became Jackson's biggest solo hit in three years reaching #23 on the U.S. Pop Singles chart and #4 on the Soul Singles chart.
+Produced by Brian Holland, "Just a Little Bit of You" became Jackson's biggest solo hit in three years reaching number 23 on the US Pop Singles chart and number 4 on the Soul Singles chart.
 It was also the last Motown single released while Jackson was still signed to the label.